 Hawker Centres in Singapore are THE places to eat.
-They're massively large, open air food courts with dozens upon dozens of independent food vendors offering a variety of inexpensive, tasty eats.
+They're massive open air food courts with dozens upon dozens of independent food vendors offering a variety of inexpensive, tasty eats.
 Here are etiquette rules a foreigner should know before visiting a Hawker Centre.

 find a seat